Registration and Instructions

 your team’s control number as the name of your file attachments.

-will accept only an Adobe PDF or Microsoft Word file of your solution.
+will accept only a Adobe PDF of your solution.

 DO NOT include your Control Sheet, programs or software with your email as they will not be used in